jorgeponto/a11y/formularios.md

   </li>
 </ul>
 <h4 class="small4 listintro">Error handling</h4>
-<p class="listintro spacenotop">Some simple forms, such as a single search field, might not have any errors.
-If you think the form(s) on the page you are checking might have error messages, try leaving required fields blank or entering incorrectly-formatted information (such as telephone number or e-mail address), then submitting the form.
-If you get errors:</p>

 <ul>
   <li>Check that clear and specific guidance is provided to help people understand and fix the error.
 If the error concerns a format such as date, time, or address, check that the  correct format is clearly explained.</li>
   <li>Check that the errors are easily findable.
 Generally it is best if the error messages are before the form, rather than after the form.</li>